andrewmoles2/rTrainIntroduction/Workshop4a/rWorkshop4a.md

 ```

 ```
-## [1] "string"   "integer"  "number"   "factor"   "integer2" "string2"
+## [1] "string"       "integer"      "number"       "factor"       "integer2"
+## [6] "string2"      "calculation"  "calculation2"
 ```

 The recommended method is below, here we call names, and within names we index our data.
 Within the index we call names again with the data and look for column names that are equal to `string`.
+It will search for the exact match so is case sensitive.

 In session 5 we will be covering conditional statements like these in detail.
 For now, run the code to test it out: